ninjaaron/replacing-bash-scripting-with-python/README.rst

 How to ``awk``
 ++++++++++++++
 The ``sed`` section needed a little disclaimer.
 The ``awk`` section needs a bigger one.
-AWK is a Turing complete text-processing language.
+AWK is a Turing-complete text-processing language.
 I'm not going to cover how to do everything AWK can do with Python idioms.
 I'm just going to cover the simple case of working with fields in a line, as it is commonly used in shell scripts and on the command